KappaKa1/MAX78000-Dynamic-Neural-Network/README.md

 ## Data Loader Design and Model Design
 ### Data Loader
   A Data Loader is required during training and has different designs for different datasets.
 It handles data preperation, like preprocessing or normalizing, and ensures that the data is fit for training.
-The MAX78000 directory provides many Data Loader designs for many datasets, like MNIST and Cifar100.
-For datasets that are not provided, please refer to [this](https://www.analog.com/en/resources/app-notes/data-loader-design-for-max78000-model-training.html) for steps to designing a data loader.
+The MAX78000 directory provides many Data Loader designs for many datasets, like MNIST and Cifar100, and are readily available for use in training.
+For datasets that are not provided, please refer to the [steps on designing a data loader](https://www.analog.com/en/resources/app-notes/data-loader-design-for-max78000-model-training.html).

 ### Model Design
   The MAX78000 uses the **"ai8x.py"** library and its predefined modules to describe the model design.
 The list of predefined modules can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#list-of-predefined-modules).
 All model designs have to use the predefined modules to be compatible with the MAX78000, and pre-existing models can be adapted for compatibility by following [steps listed here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#adapting-pre-existing-models).

 ## Model Training
 ### train.py
   The MAX78000 provides a training software **"train.py"** which should be used when training any models for the board.
 It can be activated through the shell script (Ubuntu 22.04.03), coupled with other arguments that can be found [here](https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file#command-line-arguments).
+However, this software does restricts Dynamic Model training.
+Thus it was modified in [train_altered.py]() to support Dynamic Model training.
+More information would be provided there.
 ### Quantisation Aware Training (QAT)

 ## Training the Dynamic Model